 Fiddlehead Pickles are delicious and easy to make!

-Fiddlehead pickles are yummy and worth the effort.
+Bread & Butter Fiddlehead pickles are yummy and worth the effort to make them.
 You process fiddlehead pickles using the water bath canning method.
 Water bath canning is not difficult and is a great way to preserve food when it is in season and abundant.
-For me the canning season starts in the spring and carries on throughout the summer and right into fall when I preserve the last of the produce from our garden.
+For me, the canning season starts in the spring and carries on throughout the summer right into fall when I preserve the last of the produce from our garden.

 Cleanliness is the most important thing in the canning process!
-You want to do all your prep work on clean surfaces in your kitchen.
+You want to do all your prep work for making these fiddlehead bread & butter pickles on clean surfaces in your kitchen.
 Make sure that your produce is clean and well rinsed with water.
-Your canning jars and canning equipment need to be sterilized with boiling water.
+Your canning jars and canning equipment needs to be sterilized with boiling water.
 In canning cleanliness is definitely next to godliness.
 If this is your first time canning, I suggest you first go to my in depth step-by-step photo tutorial for making canned dilly beans.
-It will give you the basics of canning if you’ve never done it before.
+It will give you the basics of canning if you've never done it before.

 Preparing the Fiddleheads for canning

 The first step is to thoroughly rinse the fiddleheads under running water.
-This is also the time to remove the brown papery “skins” from them.
-This is easily done by just gently rubbing them as the running water washes the skins away.
+This is also the time to remove the brown papery "skins" from them.
+It can easily be done by just gently rubbing them as the running water washes the skins away.
 Trim the stems to a length of about 2 inches.
-This will make the fiddleheads easier to pack in the canning jars.
-Use only fiddleheads with tightly coiled heads for making pickles.
+This makes the fiddleheads easier to pack in the canning jars.
+Use only fiddleheads with tightly coiled heads for making bread & butter fiddlehead pickles.

-Be sure to stere;ize your jars and lids in boiling water.
-Attention to detail is very important when canning.
-Canning fiddleheads as pickles is the only safe canning method.
-A safe time has not yet been established for pressuring canning them.
+Be sure to sterilize your jars and lids in boiling water.
+Attention to detail is very important when canning any product.
+Canning fiddleheads with the water bath method as bread & butter pickles, is the only safe canning method for them.
+A safe pressure canning time has not yet been established for pressuring canning them.
+Properly canned bread and butter pickled fiddleheads have the same shelf life as any other canned pickle product, at least 6 months to a year (although they never last that long at our house)! 😉

 PrintBread & Butter Fiddlehead Pickles